MaLoSch/Portfolio-WPTemplate/README.md

 - Add missing projects
 	- Intuity Projects (Mercedes Benz / Phone / LightControlThingy)
 - Add plugin list to GitHub
+- Add back to top button or have menu button always visible

 Bugs (descending priority)
 - Not working in IE but working in Edge